 Adding a link

 - Press the 'Link' button , which will pop-up a small window where you can enter the web-address (URL) and, if necessary, a description of the link.
 If desired, the second box can be left empty and the URL will automatically show in place of a text description.

-Then replace the word "ADDRESS" with the real web address that you've copied.
-If you wish, you can also replace the word "LINK" with a better description.
+Then replace the word ADDRESS with the real web address that you've copied.
+It is also desirable to replace the word LINK with a better description.